ArmanTheParman/ParmanodL/README.md

 ## CUSTOM FUNCTIONS

-To make your ParmanodL more enjoyable to use, I have some custom functions which makes life in the terminal a little easier and prittier.
+To make your ParmanodL more enjoyable to use, I have some custom functions which makes life in the terminal a little easier and prettier.

 Get it by downloading the ParmanodL repository: